imixs/manik-hot-deploy/README.md

 ###Autodeployment

 Autodeployment means that you simply copy a web- (.war) or enterprise application (.ear) into a specific directory of our application server.
-For Glassfish this is the folder:

-..[GLASSFISH_INSTALL]/glassfish/domains/domain1/autodeploy/

-for WildFly Server this is the folder:

-..[WILDFLY_INSTALL]/standalone/deployments/

-When you copy an application artifact (.ear or .war) into that directory your server will automatically detect the new artefact and starts a deployment process.
+When you copy an application artifact into that directory the application server will automatically detect the new artefact and starts a deployment process.
 If the application was already deployed before a redeployment will be started.